 We sat for a shot of Tsipouro before going to our room.
 As we watched the sun go down, I was thinking that we didn’t meet more than a dozen of people all day.
 It was Tuesday and I’m sure that weekends are more crowded, but still, considering that Vikos gorge is the most popular trail in Zagori, and one of the most famous in Greece, it is impressive.
 Being a part of Vikos-Aoos national parked has helped in keeping the place safe from over-development.

 The room was big and again it had a fireplace.
 It is always nice to have the luxury of a hot bath and new clothes after a day’s hike.
-Our dinner’s menu had trout with green pie and Greek salad that night.
+Our dinner menu that night had trout with green pie and Greek salad.
 Again everything was homemade and delicious.

 After finishing our hearty meal, we didn’t feel very tired so we went to explore Aristi a bit.
 It was a moonless night and the streets were empty…